 Overview

-Agents — autonomous AI systems, workflow automations, and custom applications — connect to Nexus the same way interactive clients do, but typically need tighter controls.
+Agents — autonomous AI systems, workflow automations, and custom applications — connect to Civic the same way interactive clients do, but typically need tighter controls.
 Unlike a human user who can switch toolkits or approve actions on the fly, agents should stay focused on their assigned task.
 This page covers the configuration options that matter most for agent deployments: profile locking, skills, and URL parameters.Connection URL

 All agents connect to the same base URL:Query parameters